 Here you'll find the settings for redirecting the user to a new page via the variable var:redirect_url.
 This variable is filled by the guide you followed to create the dynamic form.
 However, the page we want to redirect is a dynamic page which contains a id; "/order/:order_id".
 So you can add the id of the order that is created in this action.
 The action creates an order as var:form_result so you can set the redirect url to the following value:

 That's all you need to create an order.
 Ain't that easy?

-Now, after you've created an order, you'd probably want to view it and add a product to it.
+Now, after you've created an order, you'd probably want to view the new order and set the status to accepted.
 Let's build that!

 Step 3: Set up the page content for the second page.

 Open the second page, /order/:order_id.
 All this page needs to do is show the user what he or she entered and let the user accept the order.